jamesstidard/mzo/docs/docs/install.md

 # Install Options

 ## Homebrew
-[Homebrew](https://brew.sh/) is the defacto package manager on macOS.
+[Homebrew](https://brew.sh/) is the de-facto package manager on macOS.
 If you are installing on a macOS, this is the way to go.

 ```bash